 You may remember a while back that we did a post on Kars Gravyer Peyniri as part of our attempt at sampling the different famous cheeses of Turkey.
 Kars is in the Northeast of Turkey, many miles from Fethiye, so we had to rely on the local supermarket as our Kars Gravyer cheese source.

-We don’t know HΓΌlya and we’ve never met her.
+We don’t know Hülya and we’ve never met her.
 All we know about her is the information she has on her personal profile on her blog and that she likes to share Turkish recipes.
 She comments on our blog and we comment on hers.
 That’s it.
 But, she wanted to send us some Kars Gravyer Peyniri so we could sample it.

 These things happen in Turkey.
-Two days ago, she commented on our Fethiye Harbour in Winter post to say the cheese was on its way.
+Two days ago, she commented on our Fethiye in Winter article to say the cheese was on its way.
 This morning, as we were about to set off for a jog, there was a knock on the door and I had to sign for a parcel.
 How exciting!

 We both ripped the plastic kargo bag open and pulled out a blue canvas bag.
 Then we untied the knot at the top of the canvas bag.
 This was one big, heavy wedge of cheese!
 I reached inside the bag and revealed the bounty.